skypilot-org/skypilot/docs/source/reference/kubernetes/multi-kubernetes.rst

 * Clusters in different regions or clouds: e.g., US and EU regions; or AWS and Lambda clouds.
 * Clusters for different accelerators: e.g., NVIDIA H100 cluster and a Google TPU cluster.
 * Clusters with different configurations: e.g., a small cluster for a single node and a large cluster for multiple nodes.
+* Clusters for different Kubernetes versions: e.g., to upgrade a cluster from Kubernetes 1.20 to 1.21, you may create a new Kubernetes cluster to avoid downtime or unexpected errors.

 .. image:: /images/kubernetes/multi-kubernetes.png